What is a Midlevel Provider?

-The DHAT model, originating in New Zealand, is the only midlevel program currently operating in the United States.
-The training curriculum was a result of the collaboration between the University of Washington’s medical school and the creators of the model.
-DHATs work with supervising dentists to provide routine preventative and restorative care, and to be active ambassadors of oral health prevention in their communities.
+The training curriculum of the DHAT model was a result of the collaboration between the University of Washington’s medical school and the Alaska Native Tribal Health Consortium (ANTHC).
+DHAT's work with supervising dentists to provide routine preventative and restorative care, and to be active ambassadors of oral health prevention in their communities.

 According to the Yukon-Kuskokwim Health Corporation website, Dental Health Aides (DHAs) provide a range of services.
 Primary DHAs provide dental education, dental assisting, and preventive dentistry services.
 DHA hygienists provide dental hygiene services in regional dental clinics and villages, and DHA Therapists will provide oral exams, preventive dental services, restorations, stainless steel crowns, extractions and take x-rays.
 Expanded function dental assistant DHAs will place restorations in hub clinics.